gromero/ansible/README.md

 sudo apt-get install ansible
 ```

-- Make sure you have ssh access (via ssh-key) and sudo in remote machine when
+- Make sure you have ssh access (via ssh-key) and sudo in the remote machine
-logging from the local machine, where you've just installed Ansible and from
+when logging from the local machine, where you've just installed Ansible and
-where you're going to execute the script.
+from where you're going to execute the script.

 - Add the remote machine name (the same use to login via ssh) to Ansible's list
 of hosts, i.e. `/etc/ansible/hosts`.
 For instance, if your remote machine is